 Spain 🇪🇸

-Dance Venues in Palma de Mallorca
+Salsa, Bachata & Kizomba Venues in Palma de Mallorca

-Palma's dance week is small but steady, with the action clustered in the old town and around Plaza Gomila — the after-dark belt where Latin bars and beach-season tourists overlap.
+Palma's dance week is small but steady, with the action clustered in the old town and around Plaza Gomila, the after-dark belt where Latin bars and beach-season tourists overlap.
 Salsa and bachata run neck-and-neck here; you'll rarely find a night that programs one without the other, and the floors stay mixed even in shoulder season.

 Across three active venues, the city covers six nights a week, with Sunday the standout when locals and visitors converge for the busiest social.
 Kizomba surfaces regularly but in smaller rooms, so check the schedule before turning up.
-Most spots open late, around 22:30, and the crowd skews international — expect Spanish, German and English on the floor, and a relaxed island tempo that rewards solo travellers happy to ask for a dance.
+Most spots open late, around 22:30, and the crowd skews international, expect Spanish, German and English on the floor, and a relaxed island tempo that rewards solo travellers happy to ask for a dance.

 Upcoming festivals in Palma de Mallorca